What Should You Do About Your Boyfriend Problems?

 - Isolation from others, sometimes by force

-- Pressuring you into actions, you don’t feel like or don’t want to do
+- Pressuring you into actions you do not want to

 - Physical assault

-If you suspect you’re in an abusive relationship or a toxic relationship, it’s time to seek outside help.
+If you suspect you’re in an abusive relationship or a toxic relationship, seek outside help.
 These sorts of issues go beyond the problem-solving capabilities that most of us have, and if someone is a threat to your health or safety, these sorts of things should be taken seriously.

 Relationship problems can take all sorts of shapes and forms, and they’re not just limited to a romantic relationship either.
 A failing relationship is usually one that, for one reason or another, is causing more harm than good; it might involve lots of direct conflicts, or it might not.